dhyzy123/StyU-STD/README.md

 UnlabeledSTD: Generates positive training samples by randomly clipping segments from unlabeled speech files.

 STDDataConstructor--forword method: Implements Speaker Transformation (ST) and Speaking State Emulation (SSE).
-ST can be implemented fixed for q, or it can be randomized to choose whether it is implemented for q or s.
+ST can be implemented fixed for q, or it can be randomized to choose whether it is implemented for q or s, although in the paper we only show one form.
 SSE techniques include: RR: random resampling to simulate rhythm; CP: random cropping to simulate omissions; NS: adding random noise to simulate noise.
 If config is true, implement, otherwise skip.

 STDDataConstructor--sys method: Manages random selection of negative samples and applies speaker transformation.
 If the ST parameter is enabled (True), it performs both random negative sample selection and speaker transformation; if disabled (False), it only selects random negative samples.